 The visitor center for this popular Outer Banks attraction is open 9 a.m. to 4 p.m. every day.
 Beyond the visitor center, Pea Island National Wildlife Refuge is a 13-mile stretch of pristine barrier island.
 The beaches are wonderfully devoid of people most of the time, and there are several access points for getting to the beach.
-Pea Island is also great for surfing, surf fishing, shell hunting, kayaking, photography and other eco-friendly outdoor activities.
+Pea Island is also great for bird watching, surf fishing, shell hunting, paddling, photography and other eco-friendly outdoor activities.
 Driving on the beach is not allowed here.
 Leashed pets are allowed on the beach but not on the walking trails or overlooks.

 North Pond Wildlife Trail is a good, flat, easy trail that starts at the Pea Island Visitor Center, about 4 miles south of Oregon Inlet.
 Park in the parking lot and look for the North Pond Wildlife Trailhead behind the restrooms.
-A sturdy, handicapped-accessible boardwalk leads back into the marshy areas around North Pond where you’ll see a variety of birds and wildlife.
+A sturdy, handicapped-accessible boardwalk leads through a maritime forest then into the marshy areas around North Pond where you’ll see a variety of birds and wildlife.
 The trail turns into a hard-packed natural surface that extends for a half-mile and ends in a two-level observation tower where you can see from sea to sound.
 After North Pond Wildlife Trail ends, you may keep going on an unpaved service road that takes you all the way around the pond.
 This service road connects with the Salt Flats Wildlife Trail, and at the end (N.C.
 Highway 12) you can either turn back and go the way you came or cross over the dunes and walk along the beach to get back to the visitor center.
 The entire loop, if you take the beach route, is about 4 miles.
 The northern leg of the North Pond circuit is prone to excessive mosquitoes at all times of the year.
 Don’t let that keep you away; just bring insect repellent.

-You may also park at the Salt Flats Wildlife Trailhead, a little over a mile north of the visitor center.
+You may also park at the Salt Flats Wildlife Trailhead, a little more than a mile north of the visitor center.
 This trail ends at a disabled-accessible overlook, which provides views of the Salt Flats area as well as North Pond.
 You’ll see a lot of birds on these trails no matter what time of year you’re here, but this hike is most phenomenal in the fall and winter when thousands of migratory birds are resting over on the pond.
 You’ll see snow geese, Canada geese, tundra swan and numerous species of ducks.
 You may pick up trail maps at the Visitor Center from 9 a.m. to 4 p.m. every day or from the racks on the front porch after hours.

 To learn more about Pea Island National Wildlife Refuge, visit the U.S. Fish and Wildlife Service’s National Wildlife Refuges Visitors Center on the north end of Roanoke Island, about a quarter-mile past the entrance to Fort Raleigh National Historic Site.
 The center’s exhibits offer information about Pea Island and 10 other refuges in northeastern North Carolina and southeastern Virginia.
 The staff that manages Pea Island also manages Alligator River National Wildlife Refuge on the Dare County mainland; see the separate entry on the center in the Roanoke Island destination site.